christian-oudard/django-auth-ldap/docs/index.rst

     * :class:`~django_auth_ldap.config.ActiveDirectoryGroupType`
     * :class:`~django_auth_ldap.config.NestedActiveDirectoryGroupType`

-To configure the backend, you'll need to provide some basic information about your LDAP groups. :ref:`AUTH_LDAP_GROUP_SEARCH` is an :class:`~django_auth_ldap.config.LDAPSearch` object that identifies the set of relevant group objects.
+To get started, you'll need to provide some basic information about your LDAP groups. :ref:`AUTH_LDAP_GROUP_SEARCH` is an :class:`~django_auth_ldap.config.LDAPSearch` object that identifies the set of relevant group objects.
 That is, all groups that users might belong to as well as any others that we might need to know about (in the case of nested groups,